dtinsley333/ElectronicProjects/README.md

-# ElectronicProjects-Electronics Project Using Filament LEDs
+#Project Using Filament LEDs

+I had seen a few tutorials regardkng filament LEDS.
+Filament LEDs are a series of small leds enclosed in a tube.
+The longest lenght of filament available at this time is 11.8 inches.
+The filaments are bendable so they are great for backlighting.
+They are very low voltage 3v, so they can be powered easily by traditional batteries, lipo batteries or USB power.

 ## Supply List
 * Hot glue gun
-* Wood Dowl rod to elevate the sign over the rose covered backdrop
+* Wood Dowel rod to elevate the sign over the rose covered backdrop
 * Acrylic paint, can use latex house paint as well
 * Shrink wrap-clear would be better but black will work
 * Wire-something fairly flexible, in the project I used recycled CAT 5 wire